biothings/mygene.info/docs/doc/annotation_service.rst

 dotfield
 """"""""""
     Optional, can be used to control the format of the returned fields when passed "fields" parameter contains dot notation, e.g. "fields=refseq.rna".
 If "dofield" is true, the returned data object contains a single "refseq.rna" field, otherwise, a single "refseq" field with a sub-field of "rna".
-Default: true.
+Default: false.

 email
 """"""